Tyrone, PA (TYR)

 Partially funded through a $20,000 transportation enhancement grant from the Federal Highway Administration, the building references the design of historic PRR depots.
 Home to the Tyrone History Museum, one room is filled with artifacts and photographs that tell the story of the town and the region.
 Outside, PRR and New York Central Railroad cabooses painted in historic colors are on display, while a nearby gazebo offers a spot to relax.
 In 2003, a plaque was dedicated to all PRR workers from the Tyrone area.
 It is embellished with an engraving that depicts the former rail station and platform as they appeared in the 1920s.
 With all its amenities, Railroad Park has become popular with railroad fans who gather to watch and discuss the passing trains.

-Amtrak does not provide ticketing or baggage services at this station, which is served by two daily trains.
 The Pennsylvanian is financed primarily through funds made available by the Pennsylvania Department of Transportation.

 Platform with Shelter